LinkedIn’s algorithm has always been a bit of a mystery — until now.

 - Expertise: The author's expertise in the post's subject area

 - Engagement: The presence of "meaningful comments" from people historically interested in your post topic.

-- give a keynote presentation (share expert content) and
+- Give a keynote presentation (share high-quality content built off your hard-won expertise) and

 So your presentation should:

-- be relevant to the conference and its attendees (your niche and audience) and
+- Be relevant to the conference and its attendees (your niche and audience)

-- provide as much value to your audience in the time you’re allotted (the three seconds you have to stop someone from scrolling)
+- Provide as much value to your audience in the your allotted time (the three seconds you have to stop someone from scrolling)

 - Share a unique perspective on a popular topic

 - Show off your expertise with practical examples and advice

 - Are easy to read (i.e. well formatted)

 - Encourage responses with CTAs (“comment below if…”)